Student Internship Program

-In the School of Mass Communication, our internship is a 1-3 credit hour course.
+In The Zimmerman School of Advertising & Mass Communications, our internship is a 1-3 credit hour course.
 For one credit hour, a student works approximately 8 hours a week for 13 weeks during the fall/spring semesters or approximately 12 hours a week for 9 weeks during the summer semester for a total of approximately 100 hours.
-Students are only approved to take this course when they have been admitted into the School of Mass Communications, meet a certain GPA requirement, and have started their sequence (i.e., public relations, telecommunications, or journalism) coursework.
+Students are only approved to take this course when they have been admitted to the The Zimmerman School of Advertising & Mass Communications, meet a certain GPA requirement, and have started their sequence (i.e., public relations, telecommunications, or journalism) coursework.
 For tracking purposes, please use your own methods to keep up with the intern’s hours.

 What kind of office environment should I provide?